lustre-labs/lustre/README.md

 }
 ```

+---

-> ❗️ This package relies on Gleam's JavaScript FFI and will not work if your are
+❗️ This package relies on Gleam's JavaScript FFI and is intended to be run in
-> targeting Erlang.
+the browser. **It will not work if your are targetting Node.js or Erlang.**

 ---